CompNet/NaNet/README.md

-This is software is currently in development...
+This software is currently in development...

 Must find a better name:
 * Ninth Art Networks: NANet, Nianet, Ninanet